How to Dead Bug Exercise

 Alternate Sides: Repeat the movement on the opposite side, lowering your left leg and right arm while keeping your core engaged and your lower back flat against the mat.
 Again, return to the starting position with control.

 Controlled Breathing: While doing the exercise, dead beetle exercise constantly work on following a deep and relaxed breathing pattern.
 Draw in as you lower your limbs and as you return to the starting position, edge out.
-The essential role of breathing is to center your core and boost it control.
+The essential role of breathing is to center your core and boost its control.

 2. Dead Bug Exercise Variations and Progressions